sumibi-yakitori/sumibi-yakitori/README.md

 ### Hi there 👋

-I am a Japanese software engineer, and I write English with the help of DeepL Translator.
+I am a Japanese software developer, and I write English with the help of DeepL Translator.

 **🔭 I’m currently working on ...**